 The Partners of EIT Health contribute fixed annual partnership fee in exchange for fixed engagement within the organisation.

 Funding from regional or national grants

 Additionally, we receive contributions from regional organisations who have a vested interest in supporting health innovation such as local government including the Bavarian Ministry of Economic Affairs, Regional Development and Energy.

 How Our Partnership Operates

-Once selected, partners are called upon each year to propose how they can help EIT Health to deliver on our strategic objectives, a process called The EIT Health Business Plan.
-Within this process EIT Health sets out its strategic agenda and partners respond with suggested activity to deliver on the strategy.
-If accepted, partners will receive support and funding from EIT Health to implement the activity.
-You can read about our current open business plan here.
+Once selected, Partners are called upon each year to propose how they can help EIT Health to deliver on our strategic objectives, a process called The EIT Health Business Plan.
+Within this process EIT Health sets out its strategic agenda and Partners respond with suggested activity to deliver on the strategy.
+If accepted, Partners will receive support and funding from EIT Health to implement the activity.

 How Are Partners Selected?

-Partners are selected by the EIT Health Supervisory and Management Boards following an application process.
-Prospective partners can apply by contacting their regional EIT Health innovation hub.
-There are three types of partners at EIT Health – core partners, associate partners and external project partners.
-Each partner type has its own selection criteria, rights and responsibilities within the organisation:
+Partners are selected by the EIT Health Supervisory Board and Management Team following an application process.
+Prospective Partners can apply by contacting their regional EIT Health innovation hub.
+There are three types of Partners at EIT Health – Core partners, Associate Partners and external project Partners.
+Each Partner type has its own selection criteria, rights and responsibilities within the organisation:

 - Core Partners

 When applying to become a Core Partner of EIT Health, applicants must demonstrate that they have the capability and capacity to contribute strongly towards EIT Health’s strategic objectives and that they add a complementary representation of the knowledge triangle within our overall Partner mix.
 Core Partners, once selected, pay an annual membership fee of €75,000.
 In turn, Core Partners can propose activity in response to the EIT Health business plan and there is no limit to the funding they can request to support such activity.
 They also gain voting rights on matters of operational importance within our Partner assembly, and each Partner has one vote.